sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ## PS

 We will distribute model parameters into multiple PS pods, which is called parameter sharding.
 The key of a variable is its name.
 The key of an embedding vector is its embedding layer name combining an item id.
 There is a hash function that maps the key to a PS pod id.
+We could use a simple round-robin policy at first.
 Each PS pod only holds a subset of the whole model.

 There is a KVStore instance in each PS pod.
 The KVStore instances of all the PS pods combine together and become a distributed KVStore, which could be expanded easily to support a model with a large size.